 A first aid kit

-Most get home bags have a mini first aid kit and you should get one too.
-Your mini-kit should contain: bandaged, gauze pads, medical tape, insect repellent, lip balm, tweezers and a variety of medications: aspirin, dramamine, antacids and specific medicine you depend on.
-If you wear glasses or contacts make sure you include a back-up pair as well.
-Keeping a good health is important in order to get home safe.
+Most get home bags have a mini first-aid kit and you should get one too.
+Your mini-kit should contain: bandaged, gauze pads, medical tape, insect repellent, lip balm, tweezers and a variety of medications: aspirin, Dramamine, antacids and specific medicine you depend on.
+If you wear glasses or contacts, make sure you include a backup pair as well.
+Keeping a good health is essential to get home safe.

 You don’t need a sleeping bag in your get home bag, but you should really consider getting a Mylar blanket.
 It is cheap, lightweight and compact; it will also keep you warm in cold weather and it can save your life.
 You can use it with your tarp or rain poncho for maximum efficiency.

 This is a mini kit that will keep you clean when things get dirty.
 I should contain toilet paper, soap, disinfecting wet napkins and hand sanitizer.
 Some prefer to add a toothbrush and toothpaste, but it will just add to the weight of the get home bag.
 You should also include a face mask that will protect you from debris, dust or sickness.
 You can use a bandanna or your t-shirt, but it’s not as a convenient or efficient as an N95 facemask.

 Any disaster will cause panic and panic is the breeding ground for desperation and violence.
 Violence skyrockets if the aftermath of a disaster and ideally your self-defense items should keep you safe.
 You should avoid hand to hand combat and you should get something that keeps some distance between you and your attacker.
 Having a compact pistol with two or three extra magazines in your get home bag is indicated.